 In August 2003 we finished the windmill.
 Since then we producing wholemeal stone-ground Spelt flour for our own restaurant, IGA stores, health shops, commercial bakers and home users around Australia.

 After 50 years of being the cook of our family and the our restaurant Hennie decided to retire from cooking all together as from the first of January 2017.
-We are turning 70 in 2017.

 THE LILY DUTCH WINDMILL